zenml-io/zenml/docs/book/cloud-guide/aws/overview.md

 description: Setting up your stack on Amazon Web Services (AWS)
 ---

 AWS is one of the most popular cloud providers and offers a range of services that can be used while building your MLOps stacks.
-You can learn more machine learning at AWS on their [website](https://aws.amazon.com/machine-learning/).
+You can learn more about machine learning at AWS on their [website](https://aws.amazon.com/machine-learning/).

 # Available Stack Components